redwoodsam/redwoodsam/README.md

 ### Hi, I'm Sam.
 Be welcome to my profile 😎

-- Web developer, Computer Engineering graduating at @Unimar and Developer intern at @SeplagMT.
+- Full-Stack developer, Computer Engineering student at @Unimar and Mid-Level developer at @AldBioenergia.
 - My stack is mainly specialized in Java, ReactJS and Python.

 <div align="center">